megangilpin/finito/README.md

 # Arryvl
-An app to share you location with friends
+An app to share your location with friends